Goal Setting Research

 Avoidance Goals Can Be Beneficial: A Look at Smoking Cessation

 In this study, the authors examined the usefulness of avoidance goals for helping 591 smokers quit.
 Avoidance goals have already been repeatedly shown to do worse than approach goals.
-The reason the authors tried again was because they split avoidance goals into two types: prevention and cure.
+The reason the authors tried again was that they split avoidance goals into two types: prevention and cure.

 “As with traditional conceptualizations of avoidance goals, some avoidance goals involve preventing a negative state from occurring (e.g., I do not want to get cancer).
 However, other avoidance goals involve curing a negative state that already exists (e.g., I want to get rid of a chronic cough).”